3.00 GENERAL INSPECTION INSTRUCTIONS

 Certain testing equipment is available for purchase from Department stock.
-Producers should refer to HMA and PCC Plant Inspection Manuals for specific information and Office of Materials Lab contacts.
+Producers should refer to Asphalt and PCC Plant Inspection Manuals for specific information and Office of Materials Lab contacts.
 A list of equipment suppliers is included in the plant manuals.

 Necessary plant inspection forms will be furnished to the producer at no cost.
 The producer can request these through the DME or project engineer.
 It is a good idea for the plant monitor to carry a supply of forms and make these available to the producers as needed.

 The plant monitor can utilize contractor-furnished equipment for testing required at the plant site.
-HMA core density testing will most likely be done using the same balance, water bath, and thermometer as the contractor.
-Verification gradation testing should be done at a separate laboratory from the contractor's if possible.
+Asphalt core density testing will most likely be done using the same balance, water bath, and thermometer as the contractor.
+Verification gradation testing should be done at a separate laboratory from the contractor’s if possible.

 Verification samples are to be taken by agency personnel or by contractor personnel when directed and witnessed by agency personnel.
 Materials IM 204 will indicate when contractor sampling assistance is required.

 Verification samples that are not tested should be retained until the lot has been accepted.